Effective: May 17, 2018

 Security

-In addition, we will comply with all applicable federal, state and local laws regarding the privacy and security of information.
+In addition, we comply with all applicable federal, state and local laws regarding the privacy and security of information.
+We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of collected information.

 Information Correction and Deletion

 If you believe that the information we have about you is incorrect, you are welcome to contact us so we can update it and keep your data accurate.
-Any data that is no longer needed for the purposes specified in this notification will be deleted.
+Any data no longer needed for the purposes specified in this notification will be deleted.
 For privacy reasons, you have the right to ask for certain personal information relating to you to be removed.
 Please direct all requests to the chief privacy officer or data processing officer via email at privacy@temple.edu.

 Contact Information